Anubioz/CataclysmDDA-Mod-Pack-2021/README.md

 1. Download and install latest release of CataclysmDDA by **ClearRaven** - [*CataclysmDDA*](https://github.com/CleverRaven/Cataclysm-DDA/releases)
 2. Download and install latest git version
 3. Go to your game `data` folder
-4. move the "mods" directory somewhere out of it (i.e. with a command `mv mods ../../`)
+4. Move the "mods" directory somewhere out of it (i.e. with a command `mv mods ../../`)
 5. `git clone https://github.com/Anubioz/CataclysmDDA-Mod-Pack-2021 mods`
 6. move back the contents of your mods folder without overwriting (eg. with a command `mv ../../mods/* mods/`)
+7. Delete the replacements.json file, since it messes with mod dependencies
-7. Launch Cataclysm
+8. Launch Cataclysm
-8. Create a new World, remove all mods from the right side
+9. Create a new World, remove all mods from the right side
-9. Find "!!!
+10. Find "!!!
 1. ADD THIS" entry from the left
-10. Add it
+11. Add it
-11. Enjoy the mods!
+12. Enjoy the mods!

 # Modpack UPDATE Guide